Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Terminology

-\textit{\acf{dip}:} Classical, rule-based image operations (e.g., denoising \cite{buades2005review}, contrast normalisation \cite{gonzalez2009digital}, edge detection \cite{canny2009computational, jahne1999handbook}, morphologic operations \cite{serra1992overview}, thresholding \cite{otsu1975threshold, sezgin2004survey}, geometric transforms \cite{szeliski2022computer}).
+\textbf{\acf{dip}:} Classical, rule-based image operations (e.g., denoising \cite{buades2005review}, contrast normalisation \cite{gonzalez2009digital}, edge detection \cite{canny2009computational, jahne1999handbook}, morphologic operations \cite{serra1992overview}, thresholding \cite{otsu1975threshold, sezgin2004survey}, geometric transforms \cite{szeliski2022computer}).
 These operations can be further extended for extracting hand-crafted features, such as edge detection \cite{sponton2015review, canny2009computational}, \ac{sift} \cite{lowe2004distinctive} or \ac{hog} \cite{dalal2005histograms}.
 It requires no training but is sensitive to illumination, motion blur, occlusions, or viewpoint changes \cite{kurimo2009effect, dufaux2021grand, li2022edge}.
 The use cases of \ac{dip} methods in \ac{ilu} identification are image enhancement \cite{zhu2015new}, text localisation and character segmentation \cite{zhiwei2003new, lui1990neural}, without relying on data-driven patterns.

-\textit{\acf{ml}:} While \ac{dip} methods rely on fixed, hand-crafted rules and deterministic operators (e.g. edge detectors, thresholding, morphologic filtering), \ac{ml} introduces adaptability by learning from data. \ac{ml} methods use features engineered via \ac{dip} (such as \ac{hog}, \ac{sift}) as input to classifiers that can discriminate among classes (e.g. character classes, object vs. non-object, scene categories).
-Common models include \acp{svm} \cite{ghahnavieh2014enhancing, sharma2023deep,liu2017hierarchical}, Random Forests \cite{akhtar2020automatic}, decision trees \cite{tsai2022efficient} and k-Nearest Neighbors \cite{sahoo2022automatic}.
-These reduce manual rule-tuning and can generalize better under variations in viewpoint, scale, and lighting, but still depend critically on quality of the features and consistency in preprocessing \cite{du2012automatic}.
+\textbf{\acf{ml}:} While \ac{dip} methods rely on fixed, hand-crafted rules and deterministic operators (e.g. edge detectors, thresholding, morphologic filtering), \ac{ml} introduces adaptability by learning from data. \ac{ml} methods use features engineered via \ac{dip} (such as \ac{hog}, \ac{sift}) as input to classifiers that can discriminate among classes (e.g. character classes, object vs. non-object, scene categories).
+Common models include \acp{svm} \cite{cortes1995support}, Random Forests \cite{breiman2001random}, decision trees \cite{quinlan1986induction}, k-Nearest Neighbors \cite{cover1967nearest} and Reinforcement Learning \cite{watkins1989learning, williams1992simple, mnih2015human}.
+These reduce manual rule-tuning and can generalise better under variations in viewpoint, scale, and lighting, but still depend critically on quality of the features and consistency in preprocessing.